• Home

 • Multi Series Line Chart

 It’s relatively straightforward to plot Line Charts with two data columns.
-But it becomes a complex process when you have more than two data columns.
+However, it becomes a complex process when you have more than two data columns.

 You cannot find ready-made Line Graphs in Google Sheets.
-The spreadsheet tool comes with pretty basic charts that need more time and effort in editing.
+The spreadsheet tool comes with pretty basic charts that need more time and effort to edit.
 Besides, Google Sheets lacks a huge chunk of the charts highlighted above.

 In this blog, you’ll learn the following: